FAIR Textile Odor and Storage-History Triage

 Why smoke and deodorizing history is not the same as current conservation risk

-• Old smoke, mildew, or deodorizing history can explain lingering odor, discoloration, stiffness, or uncertain storage context without proving there is an active condition risk right now.
+• Old smoke, mildew, or deodorizing history can explain odor, discoloration, stiffness, or storage context without proving active risk now.

 • A textile can have past smoke or musty-storage history and still be stable enough for appraisal when the current packet shows no residue transfer, no dampness, no tackiness, and no handling instability.